-20 Precipitation is highly variable across both space and time, especially at spatial and temporal scales relevant to catchment hydrology (Michaelides et al., 2009).
-An understanding of the spatio-temporal pattern of precipitation is vital for many scientific and operational applications such as hydro-climatic modelling and the forecasting of floods (Golding et al., 2016; Kucera et al., 2013; Paschalis et al., 2014).
+Precipitation is highly variable across both space and time, especially at spatial and temporal scales relevant to catchment hydrology (Michaelides et al., 2009).
+An understanding of the spatio-temporal pattern of precipitation is vital for many scientific and operational applications, such as hydro-climatic modelling and the forecasting of floods (Golding et al., 2016; Kucera et al., 2013; Paschalis et al., 2014).
 This understanding relies on access to high-resolution precipitation datasets.
-However, the availability of fine-scale precipitation products (e.g. spatial resolution less than around 0.25° at hourly time scale) are limited.

-- 25 The general sources of precipitation data are gauge measurements, ground-based radars, satellites and atmospheric reanalysis models (Michaelides et al., 2009).
-Gauge measurements, which are localised in nature, are hindered by the sparse and uneven distribution of gauge network, whereas the coverage of ground-based radars is limited.
-Global reanalysis datasets (e.g. NCEP-CFSR, Saha et al., 2010; ERA-Interim, Dee et al., 2011; JRA-55, Kobayashi et al., 2015) and satellite products (e.g. TMPA, Huffman et al., 2007; IMERG, Huffman et al., 2018) provide a continuous and consistent estimate at varying spatial (0.05° to 2.50° content of the state of the state - 30 2.5°) and temporal resolution (hourly to daily).
+However, the availability of finescale precipitation products (e.g. spatial resolution less than around 0.25° on an hourly timescale) are limited.
+The general sources of precipitation data are gauge measurements, ground-based radars, satellites, and atmospheric reanalysis models (Michaelides et al., 2009).
+Gauge measurements, which are localised in nature, are hindered by the sparse and uneven distribution of gauge networks, whereas the coverage of ground-based radars is limited.
+Global reanalysis datasets (e.g. NCEP-CFSR, Saha et al., 2010; ERA-Interim, Dee et al., 2011; JRA-55, Kobayashi et al., 2015) and satellite products (e.g. TMPA, Huffman et al., 2007; IMERG, Huffman et al., 2018) provide a continuous and consistent estimate at varying spatial (0.05 to 2.5°) and temporal resolution (hourly to daily).

-An atmospheric reanalysis merges observations and models to provide a four-dimensional earth system data at a regular spatial and temporal resolution over long time period, often years and decades (Parker, 2016).
-The variables in the reanalysis (such as precipitation, cloud and soil moisture) are related to one another through modelled physical relations and with the analysed observations.
-By undertaking modelling over a limited area, a regional atmospheric reanalysis can provide precip-

-- 35 itation estimates at finer spatial and temporal scale than a global reanalysis.
-It can incorporate more observations at a finer scale to better constrain the evolution of a higher-resolution model, and thus can account for the effects of mountains, coast-lines, and mesoscale atmospheric circulations in greater detail.
+An atmospheric reanalysis merges observations and models to provide four-dimensional earth system data at a regular spatial and temporal resolution over a long time period, often years and decades (Parker, 2016).
+The variables in the reanalysis (such as precipitation, cloud, and soil moisture) are related to one another through modelled physical relations and to the analysed observations.
+By undertaking modelling over a limited area, a regional atmospheric reanalysis can provide precipitation estimates at finer spatial and temporal scales than a global reanalysis.
+It can incorporate more observations at a finer scale to better constrain the evolution of a higher-resolution model and thus can account for the effects of mountains, coastlines, and mesoscale atmospheric circulations in greater detail.
 Such analyses can thereby provide precipitation estimates with greater spatial relevance to local fine-scale studies than coarser-scale models.
-BARRA (Bureau of Meteorology atmospheric high-resolution regional reanalysis for Australia) is one such high-resolution (~12 km) regional reanalysis (BARRA-R).
-It is - 40 driven with initial and boundary conditions from the global ERA-Interim reanalysis (~79 km) and provides estimates over the Australasian region from 1990 to 2018 (Jakob et al., 2017; Su et al., 2019).
+BARRA (Bureau of Meteorology Atmospheric high-resolution Regional Reanalysis for Australia) is one such high-resolution $(\sim 12 \text{ km})$ regional reanalysis (BARRA-R).
+It is driven with initial and boundary conditions from the global ERA-Interim reanalysis (\sim 79 km) and provides estimates over the Australasian region from 1990 to 2018 (Jakob et al., 2017; Su et al., 2019).

 BARRA-R (referred to here as simply BARRA) provides hourly precipitation estimates at 12 km horizontal resolution (Jakob et al., 2017; Su et al., 2019).
-Rainfall observations are not assimilated in this reanalysis and precipitation is estimated by model physics and parameterisation.
-Evaluating its suitability for scientific studies and its use in hydrological applications

-45 can be facilitated by identifying its strengths and limitations through a quantitative assessment.
-An initial assessment of daily precipitation from BARRA showed that it was able to reproduce the precipitation statistics and large precipitation amounts at point (gauged locations) and grid scale of 5 km (Acharya et al., 2019; Su et al., 2019).
+Rainfall observations are not assimilated in this reanalysis, and precipitation is estimated by model physics and parameterisation.
+Evaluating its suitability for scientific studies and its use in hydrological applications can be facilitated by identifying its strengths and limitations through a quantitative assessment.
+An initial assessment of daily precipitation from BARRA showed that it was able to reproduce the precipitation statistics and large precipitation amounts at point (gauged locations) and grid scales of 5 km (Acharya et al., 2019; Su et al., 2019).
 However, precipitation data at sub-daily temporal resolutions are essential to support the application of flood modelling (Chiaravalloti et al., 2018) and analysis of precipitation extremes in convective systems.
-Therefore, it is useful to assess the performance of BARRA at sub-daily 50 resolution along with its ability to represent the spatial structure of rainfall events.
+Therefore, it is useful to assess the performance of BARRA at sub-daily resolution along with its ability to represent the spatial structure of rainfall events.